swyrin/swyrin/README.md

 <div align="center"><strong><h1>👋 Introduction</h1></strong></div>

 Hello, this is me, Phạm Tiến Đạt, and I just *exist*, thank you very much for looking at this!
-Used to be a hardcore competitive programmer, now being an `Advent of Code` enjoyer with Rust!
-I bought a domain for myself, [`swyrin-was-here-and-a.live`]().
+Used to be a hardcore competitive programmer, now being an `Advent of Code` enjoyer with Rust.

+- To people who likes to *correct* me: This happens a lot in my life, especially from an *uneducated* newcomer - If you are a type of poop who enjoys saying "HOLY HELL, WHY ARE YOU WRITING THIS MUCH ADVANCED CODE!!!
+YOU DON'T EVEN HAVE AN ENTERPRISE LEVEL JOB!
+STOP DOING IT, WRITE NEWBIE LEVEL CODE, USE CHATGPT PLEASE!
+I BEG YOU!!!!!!!", sadly I gotta say that I don't care about you, and you just got yourself a slot in my disrepect list.
+I have started to grow a boredom with these words, for real.
+Honestly, please, you are just being "skill issue"'d, got that?
+Stop being a gatekeeper.
+Get a life.
+Go outside and touch grass.

-I used to be a problem setter, here are my problems (Vietnamese):
+I am now an amateur problem setter, here are my problems (Vietnamese):

 - [click here](https://oj.luyencode.net/problem/TUTHIEN) | [solution by `nvnamson`](https://www.facebook.com/story.php?story_fbid=pfbid02JcgsWY6XFTbRBnWtPBaW4SV7AE5AxVCHpHcqms6mtemDnCtuchBnAo1U4eGWeEa1l&id=100003824621962&mibextid=kdkkhi)
 - [click here](https://luyencode.net/problem/ro2int) | [solution by myself](https://luyencode.net/problem/ro2int/editorial)